 - Farming, Fishing, and Forestry

 Most fatalities on the job are caused by transportation incidents, followed by slip, trip, and fall incidents.
-If you have lost a loved one as the result of an on-the-job fatality or have been injured in an on-the-job incident, you need to speak with a professional and experienced workers’ compensation lawyer, like those at WorkInjuryRights.Com™.
+If you have lost a loved one as the result of an on-the-job fatality or have been injured in an on-the-job incident, you need to speak with a professional and experienced workers’ compensation lawyer, like our attorneys at WorkInjuryRights.Com™.